 7. Dumbbell Push Press

-It works on the several muscles of the body such as shoulders, quadriceps, lower back, traps and the triceps.
+It works on several muscles at once, such as shoulders, quadriceps, lower back, traps, and triceps.

 Here are steps to do the dumbbell push-press